k-kyler/evochat/README.md

 # Evochat

-This project was developed by React.js, TypeScript, Tailwind CSS, Styled Components and Firebase.
+Powered by React.js, TypeScript, Tailwind CSS, Styled Components and Firebase.

+## Description
+Evochat is my pet project in creating a realtime messaging network by ReactJS and Firebase features such as Firestore and Storage.
+Firestore is a realtime database which will create a realtime communicating between users in their joined rooms and Storage will store all of the uploaded media and file of users.
+Evochat's room provides users with basic types of sending message such as text, image, video and file.
+Besides, it also provides members information, shared media, shared files, room owner options and member options.
+Currently, Evochat is still under development.

 ## Available Scripts